theneru/StateOfDecay2ModsDeprecated/Darkside Mod Information.md

 ~ Car Headlights are God Rays
 ~ Increased Vehicle Acceleration and top speed
 ~ Vehicle trunk size is 18
+~ Enclaves no longer disband when recruiting one of their members (Non-Arc Legacy)
+~ Bloater Gland Harvest is enabled after completing "A Cure for All Seasons"

 # EMBEDDED MODS INFO